lightningdevkit/lightningdevkit.org/docs/_blog/cashapp-enables-lightning-withdrawals-and-deposits-using-ldk.md

 ---
-title: "CashApp enables lightning withdrawals & deposits using LDK"
+title: "Cash App Enables Lightning Withdrawals & Deposits Using LDK"
 description: "Learn how the CashApp team integrated with the Lightning Network, allowing its users to send and receive bitcoin instantly."
 date: "2022-11-01"
 authors: